Hisses & Kisses

 Kisses looked up with sad eyes.

-“I don’t have a home anymore,” she said quietly.
-“My owner is gone, and I’m all alone.”
+“I don’t have a home anymore,” she said softly.
+“My person is gone, and I’m all alone.”

 Hisses lowered his tail.